golouhm/awesant/InputFileOptions.md

         }
     }

-Events that match the regexes will be skipped.

-### grep

-This is the opposite of option 'skip'.
-Events that does not match the regexes will be skipped.
+Lines that match the regexes will be skipped.

 ### save_position